Updated: 25.11.2025

 Continually review and update

-With keen eyes on the future, your strategy for succession planning should be constantly evolving.
 It’s crucial to stay updated on changes within your organisation, such as growing skills gaps, potential departures, and emerging talent.
-Conduct quarterly reviews to assess these factors and gather feedback from senior leadership, HR, succession candidates, and the wider business.
-This ensures that your succession plans remain flexible and aligned with the evolving needs of the business.
+Conduct quarterly reviews to assess these factors and gather feedback from senior leadership, HR, succession candidates and the wider organisation.

 What is succession planning and why does my business need it?